Fault-tolerant ancilla preparation and noise threshold lower bounds for the 23-qubit Golay code: Threshold analysis

 The Python modules are broken up according to the components described in \secref{sec:Counting}.
 The main task for each component is, for each error equivalence class, to compute a weighted count of location sets that produce that error.
 Counts for each component are obtained by first computing counts for all of its sub-components and then convolving the results.
 Details are discussed in \appref{sec:computer-analysis-details}.

-The most time consuming part of the computation involved the CNOT exRec component.
+The most time-consuming part of the computation involves the CNOT exRec component.
 Computing weighted counts for this component required a custom convolution with nearly four trillion combinations.
 This part of the program was written in C to save time.
 Even so, running the entire program to completion for a fixed ancilla preparation and verification schedule on $31$ cores in parallel took about four days.

 Our thresholds compare favorably to threshold results for similar circuits.
 For a six-ancilla preparation and verification circuit, Aliferis and Cross~\cite{AliferisCross07subsystem} give a threshold estimate based on malignant set sampling of $p \approx 1 \times 10^{-4}$ for adversarial noise.
-Our results beat this by an order of magnitude and provide strong evidence that that our counting technique is an improvement over malignant set sampling and malignant set counting for the case of depolarizing noise.
-Our results also essentially close the gap with other other analytical and Monte Carlo threshold estimates for depolarizing noise.
+Our results beat this by an order of magnitude and provide strong evidence that our counting technique is an improvement over malignant set sampling and malignant set counting for the case of depolarizing noise.
+Our results also essentially close the gap with other analytical and Monte Carlo threshold estimates for depolarizing noise.
 Using a closed form analysis, Steane~\cite{Steane03} estimated a threshold on the order of $10^{-3}$ for the Golay code with similar noise parameters.
 Cross et al.~\cite{CrossDiVincenzoTerhal} estimated a pseudo-threshold of $2.25 \times 10^{-3}$ based on Monte Carlo simulations of a twelve-ancilla preparation and verification circuit.

 Beyond circuits based on the Golay code, our results may be the highest rigorous threshold lower bounds known.
-Aliferis et al.~\cite{Aliferis2007c} prove a lower bound of $p \geq 1.04 \times 10^{-3}$ for a slightly stronger noise model based a certain kind of stochastic noise.
+Aliferis and Preskill~\cite{Aliferis2009} prove a lower bound of $p \geq 1.25 \times 10^{-3}$.
 Their analysis applies to teleportation-based gates due to Knill~\cite{Knill04NoisyDevices} in which Bell pairs encoded into an error correcting code $C_2$ are prepared by first encoding each qubit of the $C_2$ block into an error \emph{detecting} code $C_1$ and performing error detection and postselection after each step of the $C_2$ encoding.
-Our thresholds are only about $20$ to $25$ percent better, but apply to circuits that require far less overhead.
-This implies only that, in the depolarizing noise model our analysis is more accurate, and not that our schemes tolerate more noise.
+Our best threshold is only about $5$ percent better, but apply to circuits that usually require far less overhead (see~\secref{sec:overhead-upper-bounds}).
+This implies only that in the depolarizing noise model our analysis is more accurate, and not that our schemes tolerate more noise.